(And Oy! – that applies to hiring clients and candidates!)

-- Build a rapport with the interviewer and follow their lead if they create small talk to soften the atmosphere.
+- Build a rapport with the interviewer and follow their lead if they make small talk to soften the atmosphere.

-- Do all the above whilst being ushered into a meeting room and manage to sit graciously at a desk and accept a drink if offered.
+- Do all the above while being ushered into a meeting room and manage to sit graciously at a desk and accept a drink if offered.

-If you follow all of this advice and remain genuine, you will be memorable and have a good chance to prove why you are the right person for this business – if they turn out to be the right business for you!
+If you follow all of this advice and remain genuine, you will be memorable and have an excellent chance to prove why you are the right person for this business – if they turn out to be the right business for you!

 Here is the checklist for a “good 1st impression” for the hiring client:

-- Make sure the exterior and reception area of your office is neat, clean, and welcoming.
+- Ensure your office’s exterior and reception area is neat, clean, and welcoming.

-- Ideally, have on a coffee table some literature and even awards/testimonials on show to start the grooming process for the candidate!
-Your chance to allow a candidate to window shop, before you have even met them!
+- Ideally, have on a coffee table some literature and even awards/testimonials on the show to start the grooming process for the candidate!
+Your chance to allow a candidate to window shop before you have met them!

 - Whoever has greeted them needs to offer them refreshments upon arrival.
 Nothing worse than sitting there thirsty.
 Rules of hospitality apply as you would to any guest!

-- You also need a good, strong handshake, to be suited and booted and to follow the above checklist about demeanor, presentation, and rapport!
+- You also need a good, firm handshake to be suited and booted and to follow the above checklist about demeanor, presentation, and rapport!
 You have a job to do too.
-If this candidate turns out to be your next best hire, you need to convince them that they should choose you!
+If this candidate is your next best hire, you need to convince them they should choose you!

 - Don’t turn the candidate off by starting with probing questions straight away.
 This is your chance to settle them and tell them all your USPs and why it’s a great company to work for.